Observational Signatures of Black Hole Accretion: Rotating vs. Spherical Flows with Tilted Magnetic Fields: Methodology

 \section{Methodology}

 We use the \textit{spherical} MAD simulations presented in \citet{2021MNRAS.504.6076R}, which employed \texttt{Athena++} \citep{2016ApJS..225...22W, 2020ApJS..249....4S} and were initialized with uniform, zero angular momentum gas and uniform magnetic fields with four different tilts ($0^{\circ}$, $30^{\circ}$, $60^{\circ}$ and $90^{\circ}$, which are labeled as Bz, B30, B60 and Bx respectively throughout this paper) with respect to the $a=0.9375$ black hole spin direction.
-The GRMHD equations were evolved in Cartesian Kerr-Schild coordinates \citep{1963PhRvL..11..237K} with nested static mesh refinement such that the resolution is comparable to or better than $192^3$ in logarithmic spherical Kerr-Schild coordinates.
+The GRMHD equations were evolved in Cartesian Kerr--Schild coordinates \citep{1963PhRvL..11..237K} extending at least $1{,}600$ gravitational radii $r_\mathrm{g} = G M / c^2$ in all directions, with nested static mesh refinement such that the resolution is comparable to or better than $192^3$ in logarithmic spherical Kerr--Schild coordinates.
 Note that by \textit{spherical} we mean the initial state of the ambient gas is spherically symmetric and has no angular momentum, but as the system evolves the gas will of course gain angular momentum through frame dragging of the central black hole and magnetic torques.